Hikariyafi35/Hikariyafi35/README.md

 ---

 ## 🙋‍♂️ About Me
-I'm Hikari Yafi, a Game Programmer and Gameplay Designer Focusing on Unity, Game AI, and C# Development.
+I'm Hikari Aufa Yafi, a Game Programmer and Gameplay Designer Focusing on Unity, Game AI, and C# Development.
 I also create simple low-poly game assets.
 All of my prototypes and games I've made: